megamind-pixel/eco-dry-cleaners/README.md

 ```

 ---
-Made with 🌿 for a cleaner world.
+Made for a cleaner world.